 10:00 am - 11:00 am

-It’s never too early to learn about climbing and mountaineering!
-Learn some climbing knots, try on a harness and make mountain-inspired art.
 Come on an adventure!
-Parents and children ages 3-5 investigate science, art, music, stories and culture in a fun, hands-on manner.
-Don backpacks filled with exciting artifacts while journeying through the Museum’s nature trails and exhibits.
+Children ages 3-5* and their caregivers investigate science, art, music, stories and culture in a fun, hands-on manner.
+Don backpacks filled with exciting objects while journeying through the Museum’s nature trails and exhibits.
 New themes weekly!
 Tuesday, January 18 Pokey Porcupine – CLICK HERE TO BOOK NOW With a coat of (more…)

 Art, Natural History

 Across the American West, drought, dense forests and extreme weather exacerbated by climate change are contributing to catastrophic fires.
 Artist Bryan David Griffith has found inspiration from fires to pose valuable questions in the exhibition "Rethinking Fire."